ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/en_Dark Souls III.md

 * Other players' item names are visible in DS3.

-* If you pick up items while offline, they'll still send once you reconnect.
+* If you pick up items while static, they'll still send once you reconnect.

-However, not all YAML fields from 2.x.x are supported as-is in 3.0.0, and some new fields are available.
-Consider [generating a new YAML configuration] for use with 3.x.x.
+However, 2.x.x YAMLs are not compatible with 3.0.0.
+You'll need to [generate a new YAML configuration] for use with 3.x.x.

 [generating a new YAML configuration]: /games/Dark%20Souls%20III/player-options